An Introduction to Swirl and Daisy: The Non-Romantic Romance

 I chanced a peek from behind my fingers and died a little more inside when I realized my first instinct was correct.
 He hated me.
 He wasn't even looking at me anymore, back to sorting pictures on his computer.
 I turned away from him and blinked a few tears out of my eyes.

-Apparently I still looked flustered because the first thing she said was, "Do you need to go to the nurse's office?
+I must have still looked flustered because the first thing she said was, "Do you need to go to the nurse's office?
 You look a bit peaky."

 While at first escaping Edward seemed like an appealing prospect, I quickly realized that this would only bring further attention to me, so I decided against it.
 "No, I'm all right.
 I guess I'm just nervous about my first day of school," I said, hoping she wouldn't question me further or insist on me leaving.